anav5704/websocket-live-cursors/README.md

 # Live Cursors App ☝️

-This is a real-time app that shares the cursors of all currently connected users using web sockets.
+This is a simple, real-time app that shares the cursors of all currently connected users using web sockets.
 I was unable to deploy the web socket server so if you want to check out how this looks, feel free to follow the getting started guide.

 ## Technologies Used
 - React JS